Scaless/enumbra/README.md

 In the default enumbra_config, `<cstdint>` is also included.
 This can be overridden in your enumbra_config by specifying your own types.

-There are no extra setup requirements, just drop the generated header(s) into your project.
+All generated headers are self-sufficient, just drop them into your project and include them.

 On MSVC, the generated headers will compile with `/Wall /WX /wd4514`.